RGWillhoft/course3project/CodeBook.md

 - Uses descriptive activity names to name the activities in the data set
 - Appropriately labels the data set with descriptive variable names.

-There are 10299 observations in the data set, 7352 from the traning set and 2947 from the test set.
+There are 10299 observations in the data set, 7352 from the training set and 2947 from the test set.
 The variables within this data set are described below.

 ### [,1] - set variable